 Chair, Independent Review Panel, Gambling Regulation Act 2003 (Vic)

 MBA, BA (Econ), Dip Ed

-Patricia Faulkner AO is a former Secretary of the Department of Human Services in Victoria.
+Patricia Faulkner is a former secretary of the Department of Human Services in Victoria.
 In this role, Patricia led portfolios including child protection, youth justice, public hospitals, public housing, disability accommodation and community health services.

 For 25 years Patricia has led large complex organisations and held a variety of chairman and director roles with government entities and not for profit boards across a range of sectors.

 Patricia is currently Chair of the Telecommunications Industry Ombudsman Ltd, Chair of Jesuit Social Services, Chair of the Melbourne Racing Club Foundation and Deputy Chair of St Vincent’s Health Australia Ltd.

 Chair, Telecommunications Industry Ombudsman Ltd

 Chair, Melbourne Racing Club Foundation